Iain Ramsay

-Iain Irinco Ramsay (born 27 February 1988) is a professional footballer who plays as a winger for Thai League 2 club Chiangmai United, on loan from Thai League 1 club Lamphun Warrior.
-Born in Australia, he represents the Philippines national team.
+Iain Irinco Ramsay (born 27 February 1988) is a former professional footballer who played as a left winger or a left back.
+Born in Australia, he played for the Philippines national team.
 He previously made competitive appearances for Sydney FC, Melbourne City, Sydney Olympic, Adelaide United, Tractor Sazi, Ceres–Negros and Felda United.

 Early life and education

 Ramsay was born in Perth, Australia to a Scottish father and a Filipino mother.
 Ramsay's father was born in Dunblane, Scotland while his mother was born in Pampanga, Philippines who migrated to Australia at age 30 before the 1990s.
 Ramsay attended Prairiewood High School and Bossley Park High School.

 Club career

 In 2006 at 17 years old, Ramsay secured a contract with Scottish club, Gretna F.C. as a youth player.
 He also spent some time of his youth career with Sydney F.C.

 Sydney Olympic

 Ramsay signed for New South Wales Premier League team Sydney Olympic, returning to the club he played for as a youth.